Skip to main content

 Understanding Call Stacks

-When the session code within a Deploy interacts with one or more contracts, this is the beginning of a Call Stack.
+When the session code within a transaction interacts with one or more contracts, this is the beginning of a Call Stack.
 A call stack is the chronological order in which contracts call other contracts, initiated by an instance of session code.

 The Caller

 In every instance of a call stack, the originating caller is the session code within the account's context that began the interaction.
 Contract code cannot spontaneously act without session code to activate it.
 As such, the session code represents the zeroth entity in each call stack.
-The account that initiated the deploy can be retrieved with the contract_api::runtime::get_caller function.
+The account that initiated the transaction can be retrieved with the contract_api::runtime::get_caller function.

 The Call Stack